isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-bug-spray-expire.markdown

----
+﻿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Does Bug Spray Expire?
 Picaridin?
 Spectracide?
-$12025-05-19T00:00:00+00:00
 categories:
 - Fleas
 - Guide
 tags: []
 slug: /does-bug-spray-expire/
-$12025-05-19T00:00:00+03:00
 ---

 **Whether youre on a hiking trip or at the beach, a bug spray can be a lifesaver.
 But does bug spray expire?
 Well, the efficacy decreases over time.
-Since most products dont have an expiry date, you should use them within 18 to 36 months.�**
+Since most products dont have an expiry date, you should use them within 18 to 36 months. **

 ## What happens with expired bug spray?
 When the spray passes the expiry date, it may not be useful as a self-defense weapon.
 Depending on the brand, you may not spray when the aerosol start leaking out.